 - Discard marinade from chicken.
-In a large skillet, cook chicken in remaining oil until a meat thermometer reads 170°.
+In a large skillet, cook chicken in remaining oil until a thermometer reads 170°.

 - Meanwhile, in a small saucepan, saute walnuts in butter until lightly browned; remove and set aside.
 Set aside 1/4 cup green onions for garnish.

 - Add remaining onions to saucepan; saute until tender.
 Add the next eight ingredients and reserved marinade.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5-10 minutes or until sauce reaches desired consistency.
 Serve chicken with rice; top with sauce and garnish with reserved walnuts and onions.
 Yield: 4 servings.